Mistwalker: Structure and staff

 During its early days, rather than developing titles themselves, Mistwalker would oversee production.
 It would act as a concept studio with a staff of at most twenty people, outsourcing most of development to chosen production partners.
 The studio was described by Sakaguchi as a collective of elite developers similar to a Hollywood studio.
 This approach of a concept studio that moves freely between development partners is rare in Japan, where larger corporations and studios with sizeable teams is the norm.
 Many of the companies Mistwalker worked with would eventually become first subsidiaries of and then be absorbed into AQ Interactive, including Artoon, Feelplus and Cavia.

 A notable team member at Mistwalker from 2009 onwards was artist Kimihiko Fujisaka, known for his work on the Drakengard series.
-In later years, a second artist called Takatoshi Goto would contribute to titles, being described as Fujisaka's protegee.
+In later years, a second artist named Takatoshi Goto would contribute to titles, being described as Fujisaka's protegee.
 Another recurring artist is Manabu Kusunoki, known for his work on the Panzer Dragoon series.
 Under Artoon and later Arzest, Kusunoki contributed concept art and in-game illustrations to multiple projects.
 A recurring musical collaborator is composer Nobuo Uematsu, who also worked on the Final Fantasy series.